 The Shell logo underwent many changes during first seven decades of last century.
 But its spirit, spelled through its crown shape and red and yellow colors, never changed.
 The 1971 logo was landmark creation of Raymond Loewy.
-It would be interesting to know about the design elements employed the master designer in creating this logo.
+It would be interesting to know about the design elements employed by the master designer to create the logo.

 Despite redesigning of Shell logo, its crown shape did not undergo any changes.
 The shape is in fact protective outer case of mollusk shell.
 Shape of the logo narrates the incomparable reputation of the company.
 The company rightly adopted mollusk shell shape for depicting its king size status in the corporate world.

 Since the shell is also known for its association of Eco-cycle of oil exploration, the company sends the message of an ethical corporate house meeting the concerns of environment.
 The logo shape is so powerful that the company has never felt the need to change it in so many decades.

 In fact, shape is a chief element in creating graphic design.
 Apart from a logo, you can also use different shapes to create a memorable business card design.
 An exciting shape surely engages the customers.